 Pursuant to the Master District Contract, the Master District may sell unlimited contract tax bonds in an amount necessary to provide the facilities intended to be provided by the Master District on a parity with the Bonds.
 The Master District anticipates that it will continue to issue unlimited contract tax bonds in installments over the next several years.
 The Master District expects to fund and/or reimburse the costs of expanding the wastewater treatment facilities and/or additional water storage facilities as development demands occur.
 Each future issue of bonds is intended to be sold at the earliest practicable date consistent with the maintenance of a reasonable tax rate in the Service Area (assuming projected increases in the value of taxable property made at the time of issuance of bonds are accurate).
-The Master District does not employ any formula with respect to assessed valuations, tax collections or otherwise to limit the amount of parity bonds which it may issue.
+The Master District does not employ any formula with respect to assessed valuations, tax collections, or otherwise to limit the amount of parity bonds which it may issue.
 The issuance of additional bonds is subject to approval by the TCEQ pursuant to its rules regarding issuance and feasibility of bonds.
 See "Impact on Contract Tax Rates" above and "THE BONDS - Issuance of Additional Bonds."

-The Master District has the right to issue obligations other than the Bonds, including unlimited tax bonds for the purpose of financing internal water, wastewater and storm drainage facilities within its boundaries, tax anticipation notes and bond anticipation notes, and to borrow for any valid corporate purpose.
-As a Participant, the voters of the Master District have authorized the issuance of \$39,340,000 principal amount of unlimited tax bonds for water, sewer and drainage purposes and \$3,995,000 principal amount of unlimited tax bonds for park and recreational facilities, all of which remains authorized but unissued.
-Additionally, certain districts, such as the Participants, can issue bonds, subject to voter approval and the approval of the TCEQ, payable from ad valorem taxes to pay for the construction and maintenance of roads.
-The Participants have not received TCEQ approval or called an election to authorize bonds for such purpose but may consider doing so in the future.
+The Master District has the right to issue obligations other than the Bonds, including unlimited tax bonds for the purpose of financing internal water, wastewater, and storm drainage facilities within its boundaries, tax anticipation notes and bond anticipation notes, and to borrow for any valid corporate purpose.
+As a Participant, the voters of the Master District have authorized the issuance of \$39,340,000 principal amount of unlimited tax bonds for water, sewer and drainage purposes, \$3,995,000 principal amount of unlimited tax bonds for park and recreational facilities, and \$44,400,000 principal amount of unlimited tax bonds for road improvements, all of which remains authorized but unissued.
+The other Participants have not received TCEQ approval or called an election to authorize bonds for such purpose but may consider doing so in the future.